 They don’t really exist.

-A better way to word this question is if chinchillas need something special for a bed or anything inside of the cage to sleep inside of.
+They could also be referring to locations where chinchillas like to sleep.
+So perhaps a better way to word this question is if chinchillas need something special to sleep on inside the cage.

-Not to mention it’s cheap and takes about 15 seconds to put together.
+Not to mention these nesting boxes are cheap and take about 15 seconds to put together.

 Here’s the deal.